wyattx05/wyattx05/readme.md

 # Wyatt Anderson

-Majoring in Information Systems and minoring in practical artifical inteligence
+Majoring in Information Systems and minoring in practical artifical inteligence at Virginia Commonwealth University

 Interest in AI, Machine Learning, Information Technology, and integrating new technologies with business